MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-delete-restore.md

 ---
-title: How to Delete or Restore a Network Device in Operations Manager
+title: Delete or Restore a Network Device in Operations Manager
 description: This article describes how to delete or restore a network device monitored by Operations Manager.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 02/09/2024
+ms.date: 06/19/2024
 ms.custom: UpdateFrequency3, engagement-fy24
 ms.service: system-center
 ms.subservice: operations-manager